flabarga/iSTARMOD/README.md

 ```bash
 python iStarmod.py
 ```
->And within iStarmod.py you must include the name of the .sm file as an input parameter in the call to the function starmod
+>⚠️ Note: Within iStarmod.py you must include the name of the .sm file as an input parameter in the call to the function starmod
 >There are two additional default parameters: 'plot' to plot the figure (set to True by default), and debugging to print additional output messages (set to False by default)
 >When running a batch of spectra, the plot parameter should be put to 'False'